-For tops made of thin fabric, wear a t-shirt bra.
+For tops made of thin fabric, wear a T-shirt bra.
 These are designed to disappear under clothing.
 Bra lines can be distracting and can’t always be fixed through retouching.

 Be cautious with sleeveless tops.
 Armpits can be unattractive and bare skin can distract from the face.
 When women wear sleeveless tops, I tend to pose them with their upper arms near the body so the armpit isn’t visible.
 If you love your arms, this is your chance to show them off.

 I usually don’t photograph families full-length and include their shoes.
 A wide shot can make their faces too small to be clearly visible.
 You want to be able to see expressions and connect with the people in the photo.
 With a very large group, or if they’re seated, sometimes it’s inevitable.
-Dark footwear looks best and is least distracting.
+Dark footwear looks best and is the least distracting.